 Eligible beneficiaries and family members

-With the Temporary law, people who are granted a protection status – either the refugee or the subsidiary protection status – have the right to be reunited with their nuclear family.
+With the Temporary law valid until 19 July 2021, people who were granted a protection status – either the refugee or the subsidiary protection status – had the right to be reunited with their nuclear family.
 When the Temporary law was first introduced, beneficiaries of subsidiary protection were not entitled to family reunification.
 However, the extension of the Temporary Law in 2019 removed the ban on family reunification for beneficiaries of the subsidiary protection.
 This was mainly the result of litigation efforts and the fact that the Migration Court of Appeal ruled in a case that the denial of family reunification for a young Syrian child was in breach of Article 8 of the European Convention on Human Rights (ECHR) and Articles 3, 9 and 10 of the United Nations Convention on the Rights of the child (CRC).
 The beneficiaries of subsidiary protection who had previously been excluded from family reunification under the Temporary law were given a three month timeline to apply for family reunification without having to meet income and housing requirements.

-The beneficiary of international protection must also be regarded as having “well-founded” prospects of being granted a permanent residence permit in order to be entitled to family reunification.
+Beneficiaries of international protection who have a temporary resident permit must also be regarded as having “well-founded” prospects of being granted a residence permit “for a longer time” in order to be entitled to family reunification.
 With the exception of certain cases, e.g. in the case of cessation or withdrawal procedures, the Migration Agency usually considers that most beneficiaries of protection have “well-founded” prospects of being granted such a residence permit in practice.

 Persons eligible for family reunification according to the temporary law are only the closest, nuclear family members.
 They include: